-For and Against: Art, Politics and the Pamphlet is a two-day research and public ‘festival’ event responding to research into the political pamphlet and exploring the relevance of the pamphlet for contemporary art practice.
-The programme will work across two days:
+Comprising a two day public event and the production of a new book: Art, Politics and the Pamphleteer (published part of the RadicalAesthetics-RadicalArt (RaRa) book series with Bloomsbury) For and Against: Art, Politics and the Pamphlet is a two-day research and public ‘festival’ event responding to research into the political pamphlet and exploring the relevance of the pamphlet for contemporary art practice.

-This day-long event takes place across sites including Charnwood Museum, Loughborough Library, Queens Park and the town’s Market Place.
+This day-long event takes place across sites including Charnwood Museum, Loughborough Library, Queens Park, Loughborough's award winning market and Mubu Hair.
 It will involve live performative elements by artists commissioned by Radar and a ‘market’ of stalls where public participation in the making of new pamphlets, zines and protest paraphernalia is actively encouraged.
 Join us!

 The radical roots of the pamphlet and art: For Orwell, the pamphlet is a polemical provocation.
 Protest and dissent, as demonstrated in performative and/or visual polemical forms are typified by the tradition of the pamphlet.
 The pamphlet thereby provides a means to examine possibilities for advocacy, protest and prefiguration shared by different disciplinary fields.
 The Art, Politics and the Pamphleteer project proposes that the format and traditions of the ‘radical pamphlet’ may provide an alternative platform for artistic intervention and provocation.

 ‘It is written because there is something that one wants to say now, and one believes there is no other way of getting a hearing.
 Pamphlets may turn on points of ethics or theology but they always have a clear political implication.
 A pamphlet may be written either for or against somebody or something, but in essence it is always a protest.’

 George Orwell in British Pamphleteers Volume 1, From the 16th century to the French Revolution, London, 1948